Read on below to learn what you need to know about carbohydrates on the MCAT and review example MCAT Carbohydrate questions and answers.

 The top classes of carbohydrates you must know are mono-, di, and poly-saccharides for the MCAT.
 A good tip would be to create a flow chart and break each class down into their reactions, their components, and some examples of them.
 For instance, disaccharides include maltose, lactose, and sucrose.

-The general list is as follows:
+The general list of sugars on the MCAT is as follows:

 These are said to be the structural sugars to help you figure out more complex formulas when writing the MCAT.